laibatariq110/React-Digital-Clock-Program/README.md

 # Run the app
 npm start

-# This will start the app in development mode, usually available at http://localhost:3000.
+# This will start the app in development mode, usually available at http://localhost:3000

-## Project Structure

-- **App.jsx**: The main component file that imports and renders DigitalClock.
-- **DigitalClock.jsx**: The clock component that manages time state and format.
-- **index.css**: Contains styles for the clock, including background image and text formatting.

-## Customization

-- **Background Image**: Replace assets/background.jpg with your preferred image for a personalized look.
-- *Font and Colors**: Customize the font style, size, and colors in index.css for a unique design.

-## Code Explanation
+## License

-- **useState**: Manages the current time as a state.
-- **useEffect**:  Sets up a timer to update the time every second.
-- **formatTime()**: Converts the time to a 12-hour format with zero-padding.
-- **padZero()**:  Adds a leading zero to single-digit hours, minutes, or seconds for uniformity.

-##License

 This project is open-source and available under the MIT License.